-I’ve written about my love of fall in Japan several times here on the blog,.
+I’ve written about my love of fall in Japan several times here on the blog.
 But, one thing that really makes fall in Japan special to me is Disney Halloween.
 I never could get into Halloween when I was younger (more on that later).
 However, once I started teaching children in 2011, I finally got to experience all the spooky fun for myself.
-Nearly 10 years later, there’s no denying that Halloween is catching on in Japan, and I’m here for it!
+More than 10 years later, there’s no denying that Halloween is catching on in Japan, and I’m here for it!

 Easter, Christmas, Halloween and Being a Christian in Japan

 And then there’s Halloween.
 Sure, some might consider it to be another commercial event imported from the west.
-But, Halloween in Japan has the potential to be so much more than drunken revelry and cosplay in Shibuya.
+But, Halloween in Japan has the potential to be so much more than Disney Halloween and drunken revelry and cosplay in Shibuya.

 What I mean is, Halloween in Japan could really be the place where Halloween gets back to its roots.